 Crowd Marketing vs Outreach Marketing

 Outreach marketing is also a powerful link-building technique.
-The term “outreach” stands for reaching out to bloggers, journalists, publishers or other credible sources to write a piece of content that tells about your business.
+The term “outreach” stands for reaching out to bloggers or journalists to write a piece of content that tells about your business.
 Often enough (but not necessarily) this is done with the purpose of link-building.

 Forum Link Building vs Blog Comments